CleverCloud/doc.clever-cloud.com/commons/addons/elastic.md

 - [Python](https://www.elastic.co/guide/en/apm/agent/python/5.x/getting-started.html)
 - [Ruby](https://www.elastic.co/guide/en/apm/agent/ruby/3.x/introduction.html)

 It is available as an opt-in option of the Elastic add-on.
 It will be deployed and billed as a regular application.
 You can upscale/downscale/delete it at any time.
 This application will be updated by Clever Cloud on a regular basis.

 Learn more on [APM official documentation](https://www.elastic.co/guide/en/apm/get-started/current/components.html).

-## Logs

-You can redirect your application logs directly in Elasticsearch and visualize them in Kibana.

 ## Elastic stack plans